NatsumeLS/Gakumas-Translation-Data-EN/README.md

 ## Files and Folder Structure

 - `./local-files/localization.json`: Localization strings.
-- `./local-files/generic.json`: Other tracked strings.
+- `./local-files/generic.json`: General strings.
-- `./local-files/genericTrans`: Function the same as `generic.json`.
-Folder and file names can be customized to to distinguish translation content.
+- `./local-files/genericTrans`: Same as `generic.json`.
+- Folder and file names in `genericTrans` can be customized to to distinguish translation content.
 - `./local-files/resource` Resource files.

 # Contributors